euangd/flightdeck-web-7.4/README.md

 Features:
 * ConfigMap-friendly YAML configuration
 * PHP optimized out of the box for Drupal sites, while supporting any PHP application.
-* Composer 2, Drush, Imagemagick, Node, SASS out of the box
+* Composer 2, xdebug 3, Drush 10, Imagemagick, Node, and SASS out of the box

 ## Tags and versions